nawaphonOHM/CSVtoJSON/README.md

 5.Done!

-Note: This code has only one method name is start() that can see the outside class, You just call this method, Doesn't call the other methods if using convert them.
+Note: This code has only one method name is start() that can see the outside class(protected method), You just call this method, Doesn't call the other methods if using convert them.